-Open pedagogy, or open educational practices, is the open sharing of teaching practices and information with the goal of improving education.
+Open pedagogy = involving students in the creation of openly licensed materials.
+Open pedagogy, or open educational practices, involve the open sharing of teaching practices and information with the goal of improving education.
 On one level, this can be done through the use of open educational resources (OER).
 On another level, it can be inviting your students to be part of the teaching process and the co-creation of knowledge.

 There are many ways to use open pedagogical practices in your courses.
 One approach involves your students choosing or creating content and assessments.
 Other approaches involve inviting students to help build course resources or create new resources on course topics.
 And, such as with courses than use a blank syllabus, students are invited to choose what a course covers and what they will engage with throughout the semester.

 Pressbooks is a great way to invite your students to be co-creators of knowledge.
 Below is a list of resources and assignment ideas you can use to learn more about open pedagogy and explore how Pressbooks can be used with open pedagogical practices.